9.3.17 – How to Navigate the Domino Effect in the Mining Industry

 Because of the way purchasing chains operate in the mining industry, the domino effect is unfortunately not something you’ll ever be able to eliminate entirely.
 With options like invoice financing, however, you can mitigate the damage as much as possible and keep your business running smoothly at the same time.
 You get to maintain positive relationships with clients and you get the added benefit of getting 80% of the cash associated with late invoices immediately.
 In many ways, invoice financing is the perfect solution that mining industry professionals across the country have been waiting for.

-If you’d like to find out more about invoice financing, have a look at how to pick the right B2B funder for your business or contact tim.
+If you’d like to find out more about invoice financing, have a look at how to pick the right B2B funder for your business.